 Leslie Watts, Executive Editor

 I’m Writership’s founder and Executive Editor.
 I co-host the Writership Podcast with Clark and share self-editing insights on the Captain’s Blog.
-Since starting my career as an attorney and editor-in-chief of the American Journal of Criminal Law, I’ve gone on to edit hundreds of stories, including those of New York Times, USA Today, and Wall Street Journal best-selling authors, and books featured on Fox, ABC, NBC, Business Insider, and Audible’s Highest Rated Audiobooks of 2016.
+Since starting my career as an attorney and editor-in-chief of the American Journal of Criminal Law, I’ve gone on to edit hundreds of stories, including those of New York Times, USA Today, and Wall Street Journal best-selling authors, and books featured on Fox, ABC, NBC, Business Insider, and Audible’s Highest Rated Audiobooks.

 I love helping people tell their stories and editing fiction to bring forth the author’s voice.
 I also find fulfilment in teaching writers to self-edit, which I do through Writership and guest appearances on shows including the Self-Publishing Podcast, the Authority Self-Publishing Podcast, and the Book Editor Show.

-Through all this, I’ve continued my personal writing practice and have met with my writing partner on Sunday nights at six o’clock for over thirteen years.
-I’m currently working on a magic punk novel and a nonfiction book exploring how writers can use the problems they encounter as fuel to finish their projects.
+Through all this, I’ve continued my personal writing practice and have met with my writing partner on Sunday nights at six o’clock for over fourteen years.

 I live in Austin, Texas with my patient husband, two rambunctious kids, and two cats named Lady Gwendolyn and Captain Grimm.